ctrox/zeropod/README.md

 port the application inside the container was listening on and will restore the container on the first incoming connection.
-Depending on the memory size of the checkpointed program this happens in tens to a few hundred milliseconds, virtually unnoticable to the user.
+Depending on the memory size of the checkpointed program this happens in tens to a few hundred milliseconds, virtually unnoticeable to the user.
 As all the memory contents are stored to disk during checkpointing, all state of the application is restored.
 [It adjusts resource requests](#in-place-resource-scaling) in scaled down state in-place if the cluster supports it.
 To prevent huge resource usage spikes when draining a